itsneski/lightning-jet/README.md

 Next, update `config.json` by `nano api/config.json`:

-1. Set `macaroonPath` to the absolute path of `admin.macaroon` file from the previous step, e.g. `/home/umbrel/lightning-jet/voltage/admin.macaroon` if on umbrel.
+1. Set `macaroonPath` to the absolute (not relative) path of `admin.macaroon` file from the previous step, e.g. `/home/umbrel/lightning-jet/voltage/admin.macaroon` if on umbrel.

 2. Remove `tlsCertPath` from the config.